piuga/news/README.md

 Facts
 -----

--  version: 1.0.0
 -  extension key: Piuga\_News

 Description
 -----------

-This module will make possible to create news pages, group them in categories, or add widgets with list of news.
+This module will make possible to create news pages, group them in categories, or add widgets with a list of news.

 Features
 -----------

-- create a news page
+- create news page
 - create news category
 - show news in an overview listing page, category listing page, detail page
 - widget with latest news